yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

 ## Relation to non-nest dependencies

-The `devDependencies` and `dependencies` fields always take precedence over the `resolutions` field: if the user defines explicitely a dependency there, it means that he wants that version, even if it's specified with a non-exact specification.
+The `devDependencies` and `dependencies` fields always take precedence over the `resolutions` field: if the user defines explicitly a dependency there, it means that he wants that version, even if it's specified with a non-exact specification.
 So the `resolutions` field only applies to nested-dependencies.